What is a split stay: the plain English guide

 Split stays: the plain-English definition

 A split stay is when you divide one trip across more than one hotel.
-The most practical version is a one-change week: two hotel segments, one mid-trip switch.
+The most practical version is usually not nightly hopping.
+It is one planned change, used only if it improves the trip.

 Why travellers use split stays